jvintorres/DjurSafe/README.md

 ---

 ## About the Project
 From a simple address input, DjurSafe checks recent water quality data for harmful conditions using Google Earth Engine and AquaSat APIs.
-It  provides recommendations for alternative swimming spots nearby using the Google Places API.
+If it flags your location for possibly having poor water quality in the last 7 days, the app will provides recommendations for swimming spots nearby for you to verify.
 DjurSafe is perfect for pet owners who want peace of mind during their adventures.

 ---